AidaLulaj01/CivicsPolitical/README.md

 ![fig4](https://github.com/AidaLulaj01/CivicsPolitical/blob/8c8e49a216cdad51930763b06d3d69f041452d0d/images/fig4.png)

-Looking at the employment status of voters, we can see that the people that voted the most were full-time eployees and retired people.
-Part-time workers and homemeakers ranked third and fourth, respectively.
+Looking at the employment status of voters, we can see that the people that voted the most were full-time employees and retired people.
+Part-time workers and homemakers ranked third and fourth, respectively.
 It is interesting to note that students and unemployed people have very low voting rates.
-This indicates that future analysis might be done to determine why certain demographics have lower voting turounout.
+This indicates that future analysis might be done to determine why certain demographics have lower voting turnout.